Birmingham–Shuttlesworth International Airport: Artwork displays

 Several pieces of artwork are displayed within the terminal and on the airport grounds.
 Approaching the airport along Messer Airport Boulevard, travelers pass a series of white three dimensional triangular shapes placed on raised posts along the shoulder and median of the roadway with a mid-span folded crease to suggest the wings of birds in flight or aircraft.
 In the 1990s terminal there were multiple pieces of art that became well known to frequent visitors to the airport.
 However, with the terminal modernisation project, most of these pieces were replaced with new, more modern, and in some cases, technologically advanced works.
 There are two unique major artwork displays in the terminal, both of which are in Concourse B. The first major display is a living plant wall entitled "Earth Wind and Water: The Landscape of Alabama".
 This living wall is the largest living wall inside any airport terminal in the United States.
 The wall is 100 feet wide, 14 feet high, and contains 1,400 square feet of vegetated area.
 The second major work of art is an electronic display which is approximately 50 feet long and made up of 26 large format electronic LCD displays.
 The displays contain pictures and video clips which are linked to form an ever-changing moving wall depicting various "stories" focussing on African American history and civil rights.

 An art program at the airport puts on display revolving collections of works throughout the terminal.
 The program includes works from local artists as well as artists from around the country.
 In addition there is a rotating Barber Motorsports exhibit on the lower level near the baggage claim.
 This exhibit features frequently changing displays containing various automobiles and race memorabilia such as driving suits and mounted steering wheels from famous race cars.
 There are many smaller works of art throughout the terminal, both pre and post-security.
 The airport website has an updated list of the various works of art on display.

 Airport amenities

 There are a range of dining and shopping options in the terminal, both pre and post-security.
 The airport features free Wi-Fi internet access throughout the terminal.

 In 2014, Yahoo Travel ranked the airport as the 49th out of 72 on a list of "Every Important U.S. Airport, Ranked by Its Food and Drink."

 Airlines and destinations

-As of January 2023, the top five markets served non-stop from Birmingham are Atlanta, Dallas, Charlotte, Houston, and Denver.
-American Airlines, Delta Air Lines, and Southwest Airlines serve Birmingham with mainline, narrowbody aircraft.
+As of January 2023, the top five markets served non-stop from Birmingham are Atlanta, Dallas/Fort Worth, Charlotte, Houston, and Denver.
+American Airlines, Delta Air Lines, Southwest Airlines, and Spirit Airlines serve Birmingham with mainline, narrowbody aircraft.
 Regional airlines provide a large share of daily air carrier service to Birmingham.
 The most common aircraft serving the airport are the Bombardier CRJ700 / CRJ900, the Embraer E-175, the Boeing 717, the Boeing 737 family, and the Airbus A319/A320.